ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/access-control.md

 # Access Control and Page Security

-There is a fairly comprehensive security mechanism in place for Silverstripe.
+There is a fairly comprehensive security mechanism in place for SilverStripe.
 If you want to add premium content to your site you have to figure this stuff out, and it's not entirely obvious.

 ## Ways to restrict access

-There are a number of ways to restrict access in Silverstripe.
+There are a number of ways to restrict access in SilverStripe.
 In the security tab in the CMS you can create groups that have access to certain parts.
 The options can be found here:
 [http://doc.silverstripe.com/doku.php?id=permissions:codes](http://doc.silverstripe.com/doku.php?id=permissions:codes).